altercation/storage-gen/README.md

 arguments that are valid for each storage type entry.
 Redirect to a file or pipe through a pager such as less.
 See also the storage-gen README available in the project git repository.

+`-y, --yes `

+No interactive queries (pick the first 'best' answer for potential queries.
+For example, for missing drive entries, pick the first available, unmounted, internal drive).
+This option won't work with the --skip option since --yes still requires information about the current system environment.

 `-A, --alpha `